Central Intelligence Agency: September 11 attacks and its aftermath

 The intelligence community as a whole, and especially the CIA, were involved in presidential planning immediately after the 9/11 attacks.
-In his address to the nation at 8:30pm on September 11, 2001, George W. Bush mentioned the intelligence community: "The search is underway for those who are behind these evil acts, I've directed the full resource of our intelligence and law enforcement communities to find those responsible and bring them to justice."
+In his address to the nation at 8:30pm on September 11, 2001, George W. Bush mentioned the intelligence community: "The search is underway for those who are behind these evil acts, I've directed the full resources of our intelligence and law enforcement communities to find those responsible and bring them to justice."

 The involvement of the CIA in the newly coined "War on Terror" was further increased on September 15, 2001.
-During a meeting at Camp David George W. Bush agreed to adopt a plan proposed by CIA director George Tenet.
+During a meeting at Camp David, George W. Bush agreed to adopt a plan proposed by CIA director George Tenet.
 This plan consisted of conducting a covert war in which CIA paramilitary officers would cooperate with anti-Taliban guerrillas inside Afghanistan.
-They would later be joined by small special operations forces teams which would call in precision airstrikes on Taliban and Al Qaeda fighters.
+They would later be joined by small special operations forces teams which would call in precision airstrikes on Taliban and al-Qaeda fighters.
 This plan was codified on September 16, 2001, with Bush's signature of an official Memorandum of Notification that allowed the plan to proceed.